ParagasR/Insomniacs-Dashboard/README.md

 Given as an unauthenticated user
 WHEN I arrive at the website
-THEN I am presented with a search bar and a list of recommended movies WHEN I search for a movie in the search bar
+THEN I am presented with a search bar and a list of recommended movies WHEN I arrive at the website
+THEN I am presented with a countdown timer to Halloween WHEN I search for a movie in the search bar
 THEN I am presented with a list of movies that best fits my criteria